Elliot Creek and Sweetleehachu / Goat Lake

 The trails along Elliot Creek (spelt “Elliott” on some maps) to Goat Lake offer much to commend themselves: delicate, yet striking deciduous forest, a large grove of old-growth conifers approaching the size of redwoods, a series of thundering waterfalls, a jewel-hued lake set against a snowy peak, and a bit of local history.
 During the summer, an array of shade-loving wildflowers and ferns abounds throughout the forested trailside.
 In the lake basin’s sunny clearings, the demure woodland blooms give way to showy displays of their more exuberant floral neighbors.

 Approximately 0.25 miles/0.40 km from the trailhead, the trail forks into the Upper and Lower Elliot trails, which rejoin approximately 4.30 miles/6.90 km from the trailhead and continue on as the Goat Lake Trail.
-The Upper Elliot Trail follows an old mining road and is thus broad and flat with little incline.
+The Upper Elliot Trail follows an old logging road and is thus broad and flat with little incline.
 The Lower Elliot Trail drops down to Elliot Creek, which it follows a bit before climbing to rejoin its counterpart.
 Each trail is worth exploring and hikers often take one trail on the way to Goat Lake and the other on the return.
 Those wishing a shorter, tranquil stroll through deep alder forest may hike the Upper and Lower Elliot trails as a loop.

 Slender, arched trunks of red alder (Alnus rubra) form airy corridors about the Upper and Lower Elliot trails.
 Cousin of the birch, the red alder is clad in similarly smooth, white bark speckled with grey and black.
 It takes its name from the bright red color its inner bark turns when wounded, similar to the oxidation of an apple when cut.